adinaeschulman/covid_management/README.md

 | /employees/:id/vaccinations    | POST   | Add a new COVID-19 vaccination for an employee          |
 | /employees/:id/exposures       | GET    | Get all COVID-19 exposures for an employee              |
 | /employees/:id/exposures       | POST   | Add a new COVID-19 exposure for an employee             |

+The client side of this project was built using React and Material UI.

+## Installation

+To install and run this project locally, please follow these steps:

+1. Navigate into the client folder
+2. Install the necessary dependencies by running `npm install`
+3. Start the client by running `npm start`
+4. Open your web browser and navigate to `http://localhost:3005`

+## Usage

+Once you have the client running, you can use the application to manage hospital employees and their COVID-19 information.
+The UI includes the following views:

+- **Employee List:** A list of all employees with their basic information displayed.
+- **Employee Detail:** The full details of a selected employee, including their personal information and COVID-19 vaccination and exposure history.
+- **Add Employee:** A form for adding a new employee to the system.
+- **Add Vaccination:** A form for recording a new COVID-19 vaccination for a selected employee.
+- **Add Exposure:** A form for recording a new COVID-19 exposure for a selected employee.

 ## Contributing